 London’s Top Hidden Gems – The Quirky, The Queer And The Quaint

-Is there ever a better reason to visit a city like London than to get off the beaten path and travel deeper for those lesser known hidden gems and secret spots?
+Is there ever a better reason to visit a bustling city than to get off the beaten path and travel deeper?
+For us searching for those lesser known London hidden gems and secret spots has become somewhat of a hobby!

-The hidden gems that only the locals seem to know about and treasure for themselves?
-I think not.
-And London is no exception.
-Of course you want to see all the main London attractions, like Big Ben, Buckingham Palace and maybe the London Eye, but for me, finding those unusual and quirky spots and exploring London’s secrets beyond the regular tourist attractions is what makes a city break a magical one.
+I get it – of course you want to see all the cool places in London like Big Ben, Buckingham Palace and the London Eye.
+But for me, finding those unusual and quirky spots and exploring London’s secrets beyond the regular tourist attractions is what makes a city break a magical one.

 So is it possible to discover secret places in London that still remain hidden from the rest of the tourist crowds?
 Absolutely.
 And, even just adding a few of London’s secrets to your itinerary will really sweeten your trip to the city!

 We have compiled a list of the best hidden gems of London, from the quirky and unique to the most stylish local hot-spots that are a bit off the beaten path.
-London’s secrets and cool places you don’t want to miss…
+London hidden gems you don’t want to miss…

 (plus a free map at the bottom of the post showing all our top hidden gems of London)